Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/concepts/expression-based-router.md

 alpha: true
 ---

-The [expression-based routers](gateway-expression-router), introduced in {{site.base_gateway}} 3.0, have higher performance and allow more precise priority specification than the traditional router.
+The [expression-based routers][gateway-expression-router], introduced in {{site.base_gateway}} 3.0, have higher performance and allow more precise priority specification than the traditional router.
 By using the expression-based router, {{site.kic_product_name}} can reduce most of generated routes with regular expression match on path, and therefore improve the performance of the router.

 This page explains how {{site.kic_product_name}} can use the expression-based router, and the supported features and limitations of the current version.